Nick Hedges ‘The Fishing Industry’

-The ‘Fishing Industry’ was commissioned by Side Gallery in 1979, at the same time, Amber Films was working on Tom Hadaway’s drama The Filleting Machine, set on North Shield’s fish quay.
-Such was their commitment to the documentary cause, Amber bought a fishing boat to use in the filming and commission, to give a real authentic dimension to the film.
+The ‘Fishing Industry’ was commissioned by Side Gallery in 1979, at the same time, Amber Films was working on Tom Hadaway’s The Filleting Machine, set on North Shield’s fish quay.
+Such was their commitment to the documentary cause, Amber bought a fishing boat to use in the filming of their next North Shield’s film In Fading Light, to give a real authentic dimension to the film.

 The series of images by Nick Hedges explores all aspects of the industry from life lived at sea to the work done on land to get the fish to the shops.
 It is an industry consumers rarely get to see and few think of the work and danger that goes into their daily catch but some of that mystery is revealed here.
 We see strong and sturdy men in Fair Isle jumpers wading out to their boats, sailing into stormy skies, hauling nets, knee deep in their catch.
 The beauty of Hedges images are their stripped back simplicity but at the same time, what they reveal about this kind of work.
 One man leans casually on the inside of the boat with his back to the camera.
 Dozens of gulls menacingly hover above his head ready to swoop, holding position against the wind and the waves as he guts the fish and lets them fall to his feet.
 This is hard, isolated work.
 Later back on land, we see the fish neatly packed into boxes at the auction on the fish quay, men eyeing up the catches and smiling, jostling with one another.